bsorrentino/bsorrentino/_draft/OfficeScript-Transform-Excel365-in-a-microservice.md

 As you can see each mail sent/forwarded to a pre-configured mail group is triggered by a "Power Automate Flow" that :
  1. Identify the sender
  1. Analyse the subject to understand the nature of time entry (`Hours Off`, `Holyday`, `Availability`, `Overtime`, ...).
-    > This is achieved by an serverless function but is planned to use the Power Platform AI extension
+    > This is achieved by an server-less function but is planned to use the Power Platform AI extension

 #### Save Data
 After that the gathered information are saved in "Dataverse" in the state: `pending for approval`